History of lesbianism: Modern Egypt

-Ancient India
+Modern Egyptians have faced increasingly repressive strictures on sexuality.
+In 2017, the Egyptian government arrested and tortured out lesbian and activist Sarah Hegazi after she flew a rainbow flag at a concert.

-The Arthashastra, an ancient Indian treatise on statecraft likely edited and compiled between the second and third centuries CE, describes the fines individuals must pay for engaging in ayoni, non-vaginal sex.
-This category includes both heterosexual and homosexual sex, and the fine for two women is lower than the fine for heterosexual sex.
-Overall, lesbian sex is "unsanctioned" in the Arthashastra, but is also "treated as a minor offense."
+South Africa

-The Manusmriti, a first century legal text, places a very small fine upon sex between nonvirgin women; however, one who "manually deflowers a virgin" is sentenced to the loss of two fingers.
-If two virgins are caught, the 'doer' "has to pay double the girl's dowry and is given ten whiplashes".
-The Manusmriti fails to provide a punishment for mutual oral or non-penetrative sex.
+Corrective rape, the practice of men raping lesbians with a goal of punishment of "abnormal" behavior and reinforcement of societal norms, is reported to be on the rise in South Africa.
+The crime is sometimes supervised by members of the woman's family or local community, and is a major contributor to HIV infection in South African lesbians.
+According to research by the Triangle Project in 2008, at least 500 lesbians become victims of corrective rape every year (nonprofit Luleki Sizwe puts the figure at 3600) and 86% of black lesbians in the Western Cape live in fear of being sexually assaulted.
+Luleki Sizwe further estimates that more than 10 lesbians are raped or gang-raped on a weekly basis.
+Victims are less likely to report the crime because of their society's homophobia.

-Sanskrit medical texts mention "sexual act[s] in which both the parties are female".
-The Sushruta Samhita and Charaka Samhita both classify lesbianism as a disease resulting from an atypical conception.
-The latter describes it as incurable, and states that a lesbian is "a woman who has an aversion for man and who has no breasts."
-The term used for a lesbian in these texts is nārīṣaṇḍha.
+Corrective rape is not recognized by the South African legal system as a hate crime, despite the fact that the South African Constitution states that no person shall be discriminated against based on their social status and identity, including sexual orientation.
+Legally, South Africa protects gay rights extensively, but the government has not taken proactive action to prevent corrective rape, and women have little faith in the police and their investigations.

-The Kama Sutra mentions phallus-shaped bulbs, roots, and fruits used as dildos in lesbian sex, and also records cunnilingus between women.
+Ancient Roman Empire

-Roman Empire
+The Victory of Faith by Saint George Hare has been described by Kobena Mercer as depicting an interracial lesbian couple, likening it to Les Amis by Jules Robert Auguste.

-Records of magic spells from Roman Egypt, 2nd-4th centuries CE, include women commissioning love spells to make other women fall in love with them.
+Records of magic spells from Roman Egypt (2nd to 4th centuries CE) include love spells commissioned by women to make other women fall in love with them.
 These spells are unusual because they were likely commissioned by women from lower social classes rather than the elite, and because they contain the names of ancient women with homoerotic desires.
 For example, Herais cast a love spell on Sarapias, and the following quotation is from Sophia's love spell for Gorgonia:

 Burn, set on fire, inflame the heart, the liver, the spirit of Gorgonia, whom Nilogenia bore, with love and affection for Sophia, whom Isara bore, for a good end. ...
 Force Gorgonia, whom Nilogenia bore, to cast herself into the bath-house for the sake of Sophia, whom Isara bore, for her, so that she love her with passion, longing, unceasing love.